Abdullah-Mar/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets the mode of the file hello to this
+ script that creates a directory called my_dir with permissions 751 in the working directory